SasukeUchiha7/Class-Hai-Flutter-App/README.md

 # What is Class hai?

-It is mobile application which tracks which classes.
+It is mobile application which tracks classes schedule.
 It provide students with the info of the subject classes which are schedule for the particular day.

 It is implemented with user authentication.